publiclab/publiclab-archive/notes/awoolverton1/04-07-2022/find-out-what-is-planned-for-your-state.md

 ---
-title: Find out what is planned for your state!
+title: 'Find out what is planned for your state! '
 tagnames: database, permits, zoom:6, with:username, lat:30.984297, lon:-91.962332, with:travislondon, formosaplastics
 author: awoolverton1
 path: /notes/awoolverton1/04-07-2022/find-out-what-is-planned-for-your-state.md